21Ovi/BitPredict/README.md

 Evaluate your model's performance using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and visualization techniques.
 Use these insights to refine your model and make more accurate predictions.

-## Contributing

-We welcome contributions from the community!
-If you want to contribute to BitPredict, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name`.
-3. Commit your changes and push them to your fork.
-4. Create a pull request to the main repository.

 ---